laurentperrinet/Perrinet20PredictiveProcessing/README.md

 *predictable*, for instance for a pendulum behind a static occluder [@Barnes91].
-Figure fig. 1, B reports the simulation of smooth pursuit when the target motion is hemi-sinusoidal, as would happen for a pendulum that would be stopped at each half cycle, left of the vertical (dashed black line).
+Figure fig. 1, B reports the simulation of smooth pursuit when the target motion is hemi-sinusoidal, as would happen for a pendulum that would be stopped at each half cycle, left of the vertical.
 The generative model has been equipped with a second hierarchical level that contains hidden states, modeling latent periodic behavior of the (hidden) causes of target motion of the pendulum.
 One can see clearly the initial displacement of the target that is suppressed after a few hundred milliseconds (pink shaded area).
-The improvement in pursuit accuracy is apparent at the onset of the second cycle of motion is observed, similar to psychophysical experiments [@Barnes91].
-This is because the model has an internal representation of latent causes of target motion that can be called upon even when these causes are not expressed explicitly (occluded) in the target trajectory.
+The improvement in pursuit accuracy is apparent at the onset of the second cycle of motion, similar to psychophysical experiments [@Barnes91].
+Indeed, the model has an internal representation of latent causes of target motion that can be called upon even when these causes are not expressed explicitly (occluded) in the target trajectory.
 A particular advantage of this model is that it provides a solution for the integration of past and future information while still being governed by online differential equations.
 This therefore implements some form of Bayes-optimal temporal memory.

-2.4 summary {#sec:summary}
+2.4 Summary {#sec:summary}
 -----------

-To sum up, we have shown here that a full visual perception / action cycle could be understood as a predictive process unnder the Active Inference framework.
+To sum up, we have shown here that a full visual perception / action cycle could be understood as a predictive process under the Active Inference (AI) framework.
 In particular, we have shown that such models could reproduce the dynamics observed in eye movements, in particular when introducing realistic constraints such as sensory-motor delays.
 Further models should allow for the introduction of even more complex structural constraints such as the physical laws governing the motion of visual objects such as an *a priori* bias [@Damasse18], gravity or external cues [@Kowler14].
 This may help synthesize most laws governing the organization of perception, as formalized in the Gestalt theory.

 3 Predictive processing on visual maps {#sec:maps}
 ======================================

-While we have shown the role of predictive processing at a macroscopic scale, is there any evidence for such processes in visual space?
+While we have shown the role of predictive processing at a macroscopic scale by designing each neural assembly as a node in a dependency graph, is there any evidence for such processes in visual space?

 3.1 The flash-lag effect as evidence for predictive processing in topographic maps {#sec:the-flash-lag-effect-as-evidence-for-predictive-processing-in-topographic-maps}
 ----------------------------------------------------------------------------------